atom-dispencer/CodenameTeabag/docs/index.md

 To all my engineering buddies who 'hate programming', this guide is for you. 😉

+Most 'introductory' programming tutorials are, for want of a better word, *crap*[^1] - either way too
+    advanced for beginners, or they expect you to copy-paste their mediocre code and divine its purpose via séance.

 As students, we have neither the time nor the energy to devote a year of our lives to a full
-    [boot.dev](boot.dev) Python course (which I haven't used, but seems decent), so I'm going to distill as much wisdom as I can into three (*yes, I said '3'*) lessons.
+    [boot.dev](boot.dev) Python course, so I'm going to distill as much wisdom as I can into three (*yes, I said '3'*) lessons.

-Most programming tutorials are, for want of a better word, *crap*[^1].
-Either they're way too advanced for beginners, or they show some mediocre code for you to copy-paste and
-    expect you to divine it's purpose via séance.

 That's why this is not a tutorial.